IZABELA RADWANSKA ZHANG

 www.izabela-radwanska.co.uk

-This series of monoprints was made during my MA Illustration.
+These monoprints were made during my MA Illustration.

-The work is a response to the site of the former Chinatown in Limehouse; drawing on themes of movement, elements that connect the present landscape to the location’s cultural history, and personal sensory experience.
+The print series was made in response to the site of the former Chinatown in Limehouse; drawing on themes of movement, elements that connect the present landscape to the location’s cultural history - water, nature, tea - and personal sensory experience.

 I spent a number of months walking around this small corner of Limehouse, while also delving into press and photo archives documenting the everyday life of the Chinese community that once called this place home.
 By nature of the area’s lcoation, and the context within which the Chinese arrived in the UK (i.e. the shipping trade), it is impossible to ignore the importance of the Docks and the sea to this story.
 Water and its movement, became a key reference for the visual language of the series.